VeroBeachHighSchoolCodingClub/Code-Club-s-Home-Website-/README.md

   5. Type in the *git bash* `git clone` followed by the URL
   6. Once you navigate into the folder, make a new branch via `git checkout -b` followed by the name of the new branch
   7. Edit the file and make commits after each feature added
+  8. Throughout the project, make sure the code is up-to-date with main repo with `git fetch upstream`
+  9. Once the code has been fetched, go to the master branch `git checkout master`, then type `git merge upstream/master`

   #### Sending a Pull Request
   1. Make sure a changes are saved and commited